SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 The first step for any deployment pipeline is to store all code and configurations in  a source code repository.
 In this workshop, the source code and configurations are stored in a GitHub repository we've been using at [https://github.com/clerixmaxime/modernize-apps-labs].
 This repository has been copied locally to your environment and you've been using it ever since!

-You can see the changes you've personally made using `git --no-pager status` to show the code changes you've made using the Git command (part of the [Git source code management system](https://git-scm.com/)).

 #### Pipelines

 OpenShift has built-in support for CI/CD pipelines by allowing developers to define a [Jenkins pipeline](https://jenkins.io/solutions/pipeline/) for execution by a Jenkins automation engine, which is automatically provisioned on-demand by OpenShift when needed.